 Sheet Pan Cashew Shrimp is here to rescue you during dinnertime on those days where the to-do list is the longest.
-I’m always grateful for an easy, healthy, and flavorful meal that comes together in less than 30 minutes!
+As a nutritionist, I’m always trying to create an easy, healthy, and flavorful meal that comes together in less than 30 minutes.
+This one fits that criteria perfectly!
 The Asian sauce is full of flavors that pair well with fresh roasted broccoli and bell pepper.
 Paleo, Keto, and Whole30 friendly!

 Busy weeknights call for meals with quick prep, simple ingredients, and an approval from my toughest critics (my kids).
 We’re checking all 3 boxes with this recipe for Sheet Pan Cashew Shrimp!
-Here are a few of the reasons you need this dinner on your menu ASAP:
+I love an easy Sheet Pan recipe for a complete meal, especially one with an amazing sauce.
+Here are just a few of the reasons you need this dinner on your menu ASAP:

 - One Pan: One pan recipes are my absolute favorites for a weeknight dinner.
 Fewer dishes = less work and a happy mama